 People with allergies obviously try very hard not to expose themselves to the substances that affect them.
 It seems that the more they come into contact with problematic allergens, the worse their reaction seems to feel.

-is caused by air-tight buildings trapping VOCs (volatile organic compounds) inside.
+Sick Building Syndrome is caused by air-tight buildings trapping VOCs (volatile organic compounds) inside.
 It's well known that these can cause many unfortunate sicknesses and health problems.
-House plants can remove up to 87 per cent of VOCs every 24 hours.
+House plants are said to be able to remove up to 87 per cent of VOCs every 24 hours.
 So it seems that a healthy collection of plants can bring huge benefits.
 Even the health of patients in hospital rooms have been seen to improve once plants have been added to their rooms.

 A living gift can give the gift of a better life